polyglotness/polyglotness/README.md

 ## Stories

-Only 7 simple user stories, develop each of them in each language, once a story is implemented in all the languages so you can pass to the next story.
+Only 7 simple user stories, develop each of them in each language.

+NOTE: only pass to the next story, once the previous is implemented and tested for every language!

 1. As a DEVOPS, I want a COMMAND LINE TOOL, that grabs a GIVEN number of pictures and its data from instagram API in order to save that data in a local SQLIte database also downloads and saves locally every image, including thumbnails from that items in the JSON returned by the API. (see **The Data** for data model)

-> NOTE: only pass to the next story, once the previous is implemented and tested for every language!

 2. As a DATA QUALITY PERSON I want, preferably a Graphical CRUD TOOL, to admin the populated SQLITE database allowing me to edit and add new items.